Mohsenabdn/projectEuler/README.md

 ##############################################################################

-ProjectEuler is the python codes of problems in https://projecteuler.net/
+ProjectEuler is the python codes for the problems in https://projecteuler.net/

 ##############################################################################